Barneville-Carteret: Second World War

 After the invasion of June 1940 the communes of Carteret and Barneville-sur-Mer became important sites in the Atlantic Wall.
 The fortifications of Barneville-sur-mer, Hatainville, Beaubigny and Carteret bore the codes "Wn 329", "Wn 326", "Wn 325", "Wn324d" and "R 612".
 Most fortifications are still visible except at Baubigny where it was totally buried in the sand.

-On 18 June 1944 an armoured column of the 69th regiment of the 9th US Infantry Division entered Barneville and, after ten days of fighting, the town was liberated.
+On 18 June 1944 GIs of the 60th Infantry Regiment 9th US Infantry Division entered Barneville and, after ten days of fighting, the town was liberated.
 The US military remained in Barneville and Carteret until autumn 1945.
 At Graffard mansion there were performances of the "Can-can" for the US soldiers.
 It was also the headquarters of the famed British 30 Assault Unit until July.